SteveDaulton/download_counter/README.rst

 While there are several WordPress modules for managing downloads, in 2022 it seems that they are all large, complex modules aimed at e-commerce.
-From a security perspective, it's advisable to avoid presenting a larger attack target than absolutely necessary, hence this small download counter.
+From a security perspective, it is advantageous to avoid presenting a larger attack target than absolutely necessary, hence this small download counter utility.

 What it does: